 We do not have the ability to independently conduct all aspects of our preclinical testing or clinical trials ourselves.
 As a result, we are dependent on third parties to conduct our ongoing and planned clinical trials of PRT543, PRT811 and PRT1419, and any preclinical studies and clinical trials of any other product candidates.
 The timing of the initiation and completion of these trials will therefore be partially controlled by such third parties and may result in delays to our development programs.
 Specifically, we expect CROs, clinical investigators and consultants to play a significant role in the conduct of these trials and the subsequent collection and analysis of data.
 However, these CROs and other third parties are not our employees, and we will not be able to control all aspects of their activities.
 Nevertheless, we are responsible for ensuring that each clinical trial is conducted in accordance with the applicable protocol and legal, regulatory and scientific standards, and our reliance on the CROs and other third parties does not relieve us of our regulatory responsibilities.
-We and our CROs are required to comply with good clinical practices, or GCP, requirements, which are regulations and guidelines enforced by the FDA for product candidates in clinical development.
-Regulatory authorities enforce these GCP requirements through periodic inspections of trial sponsors, clinical trial investigators and clinical trial sites.
+We and our CROs are required to comply with good clinical practices, or GCP, requirements, which are regulations and guidelines enforced by the FDA for product candidates in clinical trial sites.
 If we or any of our CROs or clinical trial sites fail to comply with applicable GCP requirements, the data generated in our clinical trials may be deemed unreliable, and the FDA may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that, upon inspection, the FDA will determine that our clinical trials comply with GCPs.
 In addition, our clinical trials must be conducted with product produced under cGMP regulations.
-Our failure or the failure of third parties on whom we rely to comply with these regulations may require u
+Our failure or the failure of third parties on whom we rely to comply with these regulations may require us to stop and/or repeat clinical trials, which would delay the marketing approval process.